 Repressed emotion breeds conflict

-And so you add another layer of conflict to the feelings you’re already experiencing, meaning a whole lot of mental energy is being wasted and results in you losing focus, reducing your capacity to shine, taking it out on other people, or beating yourself to a small pulp.
+And so you add another layer of conflict to the feelings you’re already experiencing.
+Meaning a whole lot of mental energy is being wasted and results in you losing focus, reducing your capacity to shine.

 So if you’re secretly seething, what can you do?

 - The first step is to be honest with yourself about what’s going on for you internally.
-We tend to think of conflict as being characterised by overt disagreements, or even forms of aggression, like raised voices or sarcasm.
+We tend to think of conflict as being characterised by overt disagreements.
+This can be as forms of aggression or tonally like raised voices or sarcasm.
 But even if you are not externalising your thoughts and feelings, the fact that you’re seething inside is costing you.

 - The second thing to remember is that this conflict and what you’re feeling about it isn’t who you are.
 It helps us to think about it as a place we visit from time to time – we refer to this as ‘being in the Red’ – which means it is also a place we can move away from once we learn how to.
 No matter how intense your internal dialogue might be at times, the “monster” who’s seething inside is not who you are as a person.

-- The true person you are is someone at ease, with a clear head who is able to respond to others, rather than react to them, even when they are behaving in ways that you don’t like or agree with.
+- The true person you are is someone at ease, with a clear head who is able to respond to others.
+Rather than react to them, even when they are behaving in ways that you don’t like or agree with.
 We refer to this as being in the Green.
-This may not sound familiar to you right now, but you will have experienced this many times in your life when interacting with people you enjoy being with, when you are not policing yourself, and you are simply being you.
+This may not sound familiar to you right now, but you will have experienced this many times in your life.
+Particularly when interacting with people you enjoy being with and you are simply being you.

 If you want to learn what secretly seething is costing you, and how to find your way back to your true self, join me at one of the open-access War to Peace® workshops that anyone may attend.